sdatth/dotfiles/README.md

 You will need `make`

-Run the command to install necessary packages for your distributions
+Run the command to install necessary packages and get my config files for your linux distribution
 ```bash
 make [arch|debian|ubuntu|rhel]
 ```